nickseewald/website/content/authors/admin/_index.md

 #- Visitors
 ---

-I develop statistical methodology to answer questions about health policy and precision health using complex longitudinal data.

-My work is primarily related to causal inference with complex multilevel data.
-I have expertise in both experimental and non-experimental approaches to causal inference, especially with sequential multiple-assignment randomized trials and difference-in-differences.

-My methodological research is motivated by the need for statistical tools to help investigators answer key questions in public health and medicine through thoughtful study design and analysis.
-My work spans the entire investigative process from formulating a research question through study design and data analysis and is built around deep collaboration with applied scientists.
+I am a statistician who develops and applies statistical methodology to answer key questions in public health and medicine  through thoughtful study design and analysis combined with deep collaboration with applied scientists.
+My work is motivated by problems across a wide array of applications, including physical activity, oncology, and substance use and related policy, and spans the entire investigative process from formulating a research question through study design and data analysis.

+My goal is to develop statistical methods that empower scientists to make impactful contributions in their fields.
+My methodological work involves building tools to address important statistical issues in a way that is accessible and understandable to applied researchers.
+My work is primarily related to causal inference -- the use of data to make causal conclusions through precise assumptions, strong study design, and estimation techniques -- with complex repeated-measures data.
-Currently, I am a postdoctoral fellow in the Department of Health Policy and Management at the Johns Hopkins Bloomberg School of Public Health, working with [Elizabeth Stuart, Ph.D.](https://www.elizabethstuart.org/) and [Beth McGinty, Ph.D.](https://www.jhsph.edu/faculty/directory/profile/2908/emma-beth-mcginty) on causal inference for health policy evaluation.

-My Ph.D. was supervised by [Daniel Almirall, Ph.D.](http://www-personal.umich.edu/~dalmiral/)
+Currently, I am a postdoctoral fellow in the Department of Health Policy and Management at the Johns Hopkins Bloomberg School of Public Health, working with [Elizabeth Stuart, PhD](https://www.elizabethstuart.org/) and [Beth McGinty, PhD](https://www.jhsph.edu/faculty/directory/profile/2908/emma-beth-mcginty) on causal inference for health policy evaluation.
+My PhD was supervised by [Daniel Almirall, PhD](http://www-personal.umich.edu/~dalmiral/).

 <!-- <a class="btn btn-outline-primary btn-lg" href="about">hi</a> -->
 <a class="btn btn-outline-primary btn-lg" href="about">Learn More<i class="fas fa-arrow-right" style="padding-left: 0.7em;"></i> </a>